Best practices

 +-------------------------------------------------+-------------------------------------------------+-------------------------------------------------+-------------------------------------------------+

-Again the ScanAllByLabel operator was replaced with the more efficient operator ScanAllByLabelPropertyValue operator.
-Ideally, you would like to have the most scan operators of this type.
+The ScanAllByLabel operator was replaced with the more efficient ScanAllByLabelPropertyValue operator.
+Ideally, you would have the most scan operators of this type.
 The ACTUAL hits got down from 9k nodes to just 148 nodes.
 ABSOLUTE TIME went from 8 milliseconds in the initial version to less than a milisecond.

 The MERGE query also depends on the scan operators to fetch if the nodes exist in the database.
-If you do not have proper indexes set, the operation looks like this:
+If you do not have proper indexes set, the plan for this query:

 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+